Theoretical understanding of linear Finite Element Modeling (FEM) and its application to practical engineering problems.

 This course delivers the skillset in linear or structural modeling that is required to solve structural problems from which you can develop finite element (FE) models for practical applications.
 It also teaches how results can be correctly interpreted.
-The course uses an open source FE package in a series of weekly practical sessions where models are constructed for sample problems and results are validated against simplified analytical models or open literature.
+The course introduces you to the theory behind FE software and offers you practical experience in using FE software.
+The course uses a commercially available FE package (access provided for the duration of the course ) in a series of weekly practical sessions where models are constructed for sample problems and results are verified against simplified analytical models or open literature.

-The majority of professionals in many branches of mechanical engineering will benefit from adding FEM to their skills array.
-The ability to develop modeling skills under supervision in a non-critical environment means that skills and techniques can be acquired in a logical, progressive manner.
+The majority of professionals in many branches of mechanical engineering will benefit from adding finite element method (FEM) to their skills array.
+The ability to develop modeling skills, based on a solid theoretical foundation, under supervision in a non-critical environment will allow you to acquire new skills and techniques in a logical and progressive manner.

 The main topics of this course: